Pranavesh-Panakkal/Zettlr-Latex-Academic/README.md

 3. Paste to Zettlr menu File -- Preferences -- Custom CSS and save

 ## Instructions to install 'CMU Serif' font
-- Download the file from https://sourceforge.net/projects/cm-unicode/ or other sources
+- Download font file from https://sourceforge.net/projects/cm-unicode/ or other sources

 Part of the code here is reused from https://github.com/jegornagel/zettlr-sublime